-Sometimes when we listen to a certain song, we don’t recognise a voice singing an ad-lib in the background or leading the song’s chorus.
-And then we go for days and days wondering and debating about who it is until someone gets their hands on the physical copy of the album, if it’s even credited at all, or the original demos.
+Sometimes when we listen to a certain song, we don’t immediately recognise a voice singing an ad-lib in the background, or leading the song’s chorus.
+And then we go for days and days, wondering and debating about who it is until someone gets their hands on the physical copy of the album, if it’s even credited at all, or the original demos.
 Or we actually do recognise them right off the bat because we happen to be fans of that singer and just know their voice like the back of our hands.

 But most of the time, background vocalists just don’t get enough credit, even if they’re incredibly popular, well-known idols.
 So I’ve done a little digging up and gathered six of them.

 We’ll start with arguably one of the most popular background vocalists out there: SHINee’s Jonghyun for EXO’s Playboy (Korean/Mandarin).
 Jonghyun himself wrote and composed this song, so every single melody and turn of phrase was originally his.
 Even after EXO had recorded their own take of the song, Jonghyun’s vocals still remain.
 The latter has even sung his own rendition of it live a few times now.

 Spica Kim Boa in… well, in the background of many, many songs

 Spica may not necessarily be the most successful group out there, but their leader Kim Boa has an extremely extensive career in infiltrating discographies of a myriad of other groups.
 She’s in many of your favourite songs by Kara, T-ARA, Nine Muses, Boyfriend, Girls’ Generation, as well as Infinite.
 You can refer to this for the full list.
 Yes, there’s a list.
 It’s that extensive.
 You can hear her husky tone very clearly in the chorus of Nine Muses’ Wild.
 Compare it with her full demo.